SeismicJulia/Seismic.jl/docs/index.md

 # Seismic.jl

-Tools to process and image seismic data in the Julia language.
+Seismic data processing, imaging and plotting

 ---

 ## Overview

-Seismic.jl is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
-Documentation source files are written in Markdown, and configured with a single YAML configuration file.
+Seismic.jl provides tools to **process**, **image**, and **plot** reflection seismic data in the Julia language.

-### Read and write Segy, SU, and RSF files
+### Read and write SEGY, SU, and RSF files

-Builds completely static HTML sites that you can host on GitHub pages, Amazon S3, or anywhere else you choose.
+Convert to and from SEGY, SU and RSF file formats

+### Simple file format

+Data and headers are stored separately as _filename.seisd_ and _filename.seish_ for simplicity.

+### Data manipulation

+Functions for geometry calculation, sorting, windowing, patching/un-patching, and processing keyed on header word.

+### Plotting

+Color and wiggle plots using PyPlot.jl

 ---